 Where a doctor carries out private practice, supporting information from that work should be provided to allow for a full appraisal of clinical practice.
 Written evidence from each private employer is required.
-If no evidence is provided then appraisal will be considered incomplete.
+If no evidence is provided, then appraisal will be considered incomplete.
+If the doctor works for an external organisation, they will still need to provide a letter from that organisation.